jacobgshortall/django-react-todo/README.md

 git clone https://github.com/jacobshortall/django-react-todo.git
 ```

 You will need a local database file to store data.
-From the project root directory, create one using:
+From the project root directory, create migrations using:

 ```
-touch db.sqlite3
+python manage.py makemigrations
+python manage.py migrate
 ```

 Then, run the project using: